Asymptotic analysis of high order soliton for the Hirota equation: The asymptotic analysis to high-order soliton

-Last section, we exhibit some graphics on the high order soltion.
-Now we are going to proceed to analyze the long-time asymptotic behavior about the high order soliton.
-From the figures, we know the $N$-th order soliton can break up into $N$ individual solitons when $t\to\infty$.
+\lm{Last section, we exhibit some graphics on the high-order soltion.
+Now we are going to proceed to analyze the long-time asymptotic behavior about the high-order soliton.
+From the figures, we can see that the $N$-th order soliton can break up into $N$ individual solitons as $t\to\infty$.
+We would like to give a strict proof on this issue.
 So how to find the $N$ individual solitons to match the $N$-th order soliton?
-In order to tackle with this problem, we first extract the leading order term from the high order soliton determinant \eqref{eq:back}, which contains polynomial function and exponent function.
+In order to tackle with this problem, we first gives the asymptotic expression under one spectral parameter $\lambda_1$.
+To realize it, we extract the leading order term from the high-order soliton determinant given in the last section \eqref{eq:back}, which contains polynomial function and exponent function.
 If both two kinds of function have the same degree $t$, then the long-time asymptotics can be expressed by a single soliton.
 Otherwise, it is a vanishing solution.
-Before the detailed analysis, we give some Lemmas: \begin{lemma} Denote $\vartheta_{1,0}=-2\left[x+4\lambda_1(\gamma+3\delta\lambda_1)t\right]+2\ii a_{1}^{[1]}$, $\vartheta_{1,1}=-4\ii(\gamma+6\delta\lambda_1)t-2a_{1}^{[2]}$, $\vartheta_{1,2}=8\delta t-2\ii a_{1}^{[3]}$, then we have the following expansion for the function
+Afterwards, the general asymptotic behavior with $k$ spectral parameters can be given on the basis of the former result. }